simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 Are the symbols of the Hindu Trimurti alien to the Trinity?
-Does the Buddhist *Tree of Wishes*, hung with the objects of all desires, not respond to our conception of the Christmas Tree?
+Does the Buddhist Tree of Wishes, hung with the objects of all desires, not respond to our conception of the Christmas Tree?
 What of the details of the arrangement of the temple altars?
 What of the ascetics and hermits, who buried themselves in their stone coffins?
 What of the image-lamps and the fires of conjurations; the wreaths and candles of heartfelt prayer, flung upon the bosom of the Ganges?
 And the birch of Trinity, the musk and incense?
 And the wrought gem-bedecked vestments?
 And the stones, thrown at Buddha by his close relative, are they not the same as the stones hurled at Stephen?
 Verily, not by accident have Buddhist legends been carved upon the frescoes of the Campo Santo in Pisa.
 Profound in its significance too is the Moslem legend telling of the visitation of the mother of Jesus to the mother of Mohammed before the birth of the Prophet.
 And Ladakian castles are towering, in the very same flight, as the eagles' nests of Faienza or Montefalcone.

 - - - - -